Pastor Michael Lyle had a good day on Friday.

 Officials from the church and others involved in the project were all on hand during the ground-breaking ceremony on Friday morning, complete with golden shovels.

-Page 2 of 2 - Partners in The Vineyard Center project include Honesdale National Bank, Dakan General Contractors, Kiley Associates Surveyors and Engineers, Northeast Construction and Leeward Construction.
+Partners in The Vineyard Center project include Honesdale National Bank, Dakan General Contractors, Kiley Associates Surveyors and Engineers, Northeast Construction and Leeward Construction.

 Once the formal ceremony was complete, Lyle was then given the controls of a piece of heavy equipment and began knocking down a house on the property.